zits69/MOUSE_LFPMEG/README.md

 # MOUSE_LFPMEG
 Data and scripts from Patai, Z. E., Foltynie, T., Limousin, P., Hariz, M. I., Zrinzo, L., Bogacz, R., Litvak, V. (2020).
-Conflict during a sequential decision task increases the power of beta oscillations in the subthalamic nucleus and its coherence with frontal cortex.
+Conflict detection in a sequential decision task is associated with increased cortico-subthalamic coherence and prolonged subthalamic oscillatory response in the beta band.
 (In Submission).

 Scripts for modelling written by RB and EZP, LFP/MEG analysis by RB, VL and EZP.